 About the Fellowship

-The Monica Clare Research Fellowship is available to people who identify as Aboriginal and/or Torres Strait Islander, with the purpose to research, explore and create new knowledge about Queensland’s Aboriginal and Torres Strait Islander cultures using the John Oxley Library and State Library’s significant collections and resources.
-The fellowship is awarded annually by a panel of judges that include representatives from State Library and Aboriginal and/or Torres Strait Islander subject experts.
+Awarded annually to people who identify as Aboriginal and/or Torres Strait Islander to research, explore and create new knowledge about Queensland’s Aboriginal and Torres Strait Islander histories and cultures using the John Oxley Library and State Library collections and resources.

 The fellowship recipient receives a stipend of $15,000, a personal work space within the Neil Roberts Research Lounge for 12 months and premium access to State Library’s extensive collections and library staff expertise.

 State Library’s Aboriginal and Torres Strait Islander Collections Commitments details our approach and commitment to providing greater access and use of Aboriginal and Torres Strait Islander collections.
 Research projects undertaken as part of the Monica Clare Research Fellowship align with the principles and values outlined in this document.

 The fellowship is named after Monica Clare, a political activist and author, Ms Clare was the first Indigenous woman to have a novel published.
 Her novel “Karobran” (meaning ‘together’) was published in 1978, five years after her death.

 Supported by The Siganto Foundation through the Queensland Library Foundation.

 Guidelines for entry